twetto/iq-neuron/README.md

 You can change the neuron parameters in the [neuron parameter file](inputs/neuronParameter_IQIF.txt).
 The parameters in each lines are `neuron index, rest potential, threshold potential, reset potential, noise strength` respectively.

-I also have a [Izhikevich model](include/iz_network.h) for comparison.
+I also have an [Izhikevich model](include/iz_network.h) for comparison.
 You can check how it performs WTA as well using `../utils/iz_plot.py`.

 ![IQIF & Izhikevich performing WTA](WTA.png)